 The navigation and structure of the website are designed to pull the user through the pages ultimately toward starting the application process.
 The wireframes demonstrate the proposed layout design for the majority of the pages.
 The navigational design and overall flow of the website are intended to advance the user through the pieces of information in which he is interested and ultimately toward the call to action—summiting an application.
-The content fits with the research and conclusions made previously and presents ease of access for the user.
+The content incorporates results of the research and the conclusions made previously and presents ease of access for the user.

 Color Scheme and Branding

 The home page is the key to capturing in the viewers attention, most effectively in under just a few seconds.
 The home page is designed toward the broadest audience, with links to more specific information targeting particular groups of users.
-All of the critical content identified in the research above is included or represented on the home page for the highest potential engagement.
+All of the critical content identified in the research above was included or at least represented on the home page for the highest potential user engagement across segments.